 The pathway from production coder to Director of Clinical Integration with Haugen has taken him through nearly all clinical specialties and areas of coding, including inpatient and outpatient coding among both large and small facilities to surgical and medical profee coding.

 CEUs are available to all participants, live or recorded.
+The CEUs will expire on 8.31.21, but the webinar recording will be available until 8.31.22.

 This webinar has been approved for 1 continuing education unit for use in fulfilling the continued education requirements of the American Health Information Management Association (AHIMA).
 Granting prior approval from AHIMA does not constitute endorsement of the program content or its program sponsor.